Anna Julia Cooper

 Introduction

 A renowned educator, author, activist, and scholar, Anna Julia (Haywood) Cooper (b.
 1858–d.
-1964) was born into slavery on 10 August in Raleigh, North Carolina, to mother, Hannah Stanley, who was enslaved to Cooper’s white father, Fabius Haywood.
-Cooper lived 105 years, during which time she pursued multiple careers, making profound contributions to intellectual history, educational theory and praxis, and social and political theory.
+1964) was born into slavery on 10 August in Raleigh, North Carolina, to mother, Hannah Stanley, who was enslaved to Cooper’s white father, presumably George Washington Haywood.
+Cooper lived 105 years, made profound contributions to Black social and political organizing, intellectual and literary history, educational theory and praxis, and Black feminist thought.
 From 1868 to 1877 Cooper attended St. Augustine’s Normal School and Collegiate Institute, earning her high school diploma in 1877.
-That same year she married George Cooper, who died just two years later.
-Cooper never remarried, but raised, at various stages in her life, two foster and five adopted children.
-Cooper earned a BA (1884) and MA (1887) both in Mathematics at Oberlin College before being recruited, in 1887, to teach at the prestigious Washington Preparatory High School (or “M Street” and later Dunbar High School) in Washington, DC.
-Throughout the 1890s Cooper rose to prominence as a celebrated educator, orator, scholar, and community activist, addressing audiences at numerous national and international conferences and conventions.
-She also worked with or helped found several community organizations, including the Phyllis Wheatley YMCA, the Washington Negro Folklore Society, and the Colored Settlement House, and served as an editor for The Southland magazine and interim editor for “Folklore and Ethnology Column” of The Southern Workman.
-During this time, Cooper published the work she is most known for: her 1892 collection of speeches and essays, A Voice from the South by a Black Woman of the South.
-In the text, Cooper delivered an incisive critique of patriarchal power, white supremacy and domination, and imperialist expansion, while arguing for an intersectional, situated analysis of racialized sexism and sexualized racism.
-In 1901 Cooper was promoted to principal of M Street High School, a position she held until the Washington, DC school board failed to reappoint her for refusing to teach the inferior “colored” curriculum.
+That same year she married George A. C. Cooper, who died just two years later.
+Cooper never remarried, but she supported, at various stages in her life, at least two foster and five adopted children.
+Cooper earned a BA (1884) and MA (1887) both in Mathematics at Oberlin College before being recruited, in 1887, to teach at the prestigious Washington Preparatory High School for Colored Youth (or “M Street” as it was known, and renamed Dunbar High School in 1916) in Washington, DC.
+Throughout the 1890s Cooper rose to prominence as a celebrated author, educator, orator, scholar, and community activist, addressing audiences at numerous national and international conferences and conventions.
+She also worked with or helped found several community organizations, including the Phyllis Wheatley YWCA, the Washington Negro Folklore Society, and the Colored Settlement House, and she served as an editor for The Southland magazine and interim editor for the “Folklore and Ethnology Column” of The Southern Workman.
+During this time, Cooper published the work she is most known for: her 1892 collection of speeches and essays, A Voice from the South by a Black Woman of the South in which she delivered an incisive critique of white supremacist patriarchal power and argued for an intersectional, situated analysis of the operations of race, gender, and class.
+In 1901 Cooper was promoted to principal of M Street High School, a position she held until the Washington, DC, school board failed to reappoint her for refusing to teach the inferior “colored” curriculum.
 She spent from 1906 to 1911 teaching at Lincoln Institute in Missouri before returning to M Street where she taught until her retirement in 1930.
-During this time, Cooper studied at La Guilde Internationale, Paris, and enrolled from 1914 to 1917 as a doctoral student at Columbia University.
-At sixty-six years of age, she earned her PhD in history from the Sorbonne, University of Paris.
-In 1930 Cooper assumed the presidency of Frelinghuysen University, a collection of community schools for working-class African Americans, and remained active with the school until at least 1950.
-Cooper continued to write and publish well into the mid-20th century, publishing in Paris both her translation of Le Pelerinage de Charlemagne and her dissertation, L’Attitude de la France à l’égard de l’esclavage pendant la Révolution, contributing two essays to The Crisis and edited and privately printed Life and Writings of the Grimké Family (1951).
-Through efforts mainly of black feminist scholars, Cooper is now regarded as one of the most important black women intellectuals of the late 19th and early 20th century.
+During this time, Cooper studied at La Guilde Internationale, Paris, and enrolled from 1914 to 1917 in graduate studies at Columbia University.
+At sixty-six years of age, she earned her PhD from the University of Paris, Sorbonne, making her the fourth African American woman to earn a PhD and perhaps the first to do so in the field of history.
+In 1930 Cooper assumed the presidency of Frelinghuysen University, a collection of community schools for African American adult learners, and remained active with the school until at least 1950.
+Cooper continued to write and publish well into the mid-twentieth century, publishing in Paris both her translation of Le Pelerinage de Charlemagne and her dissertation, L’Attitude de la France à l’égard de l’esclavage pendant la Révolution, contributing two essays to The Crisis and editing and privately printing Life and Writings of the Grimké Family (1951).
+Through efforts led largely by Black feminist scholars, Cooper is now regarded as one of the most important Black women intellectuals of the late nineteenth and early twentieth centuries.
 Cooper died in Washington, DC, on 27 February 1964 at the age of 105.

 General Overviews

-The best overview of Cooper’s oeuvre is May 2007.
-This text provides the most sustained engagement with the widest range of Cooper’s writings and makes an important critical intervention in Cooper studies by refocusing attention on Cooper’s intellectual and philosophical contributions rather than focusing on her biography, which much earlier criticism tends to do.
+The most recent edition of Cooper’s primary writings is Moody-Turner 2022.
+This text edits and reprints a wide range of Cooper’s published and unpublished writings and makes an important critical intervention in Cooper studies by demonstrating the necessity of gathering Cooper’s scattered papers from various institutions to provide a more complete collection of her literary and intellectual contributions.
+Moody-Turner 2022 builds upon May 2007, which centers Cooper’s writings and her contributions to Black feminist thought and philosophical traditions rather than focusing on Cooper’s biography, which some earlier criticism tended to do.
 Lemert 1998 predates May 2007 and provides an important review and assessment of earlier criticism on Cooper.
-Lemert 1998 also works to refocus attention on Cooper’s contributions to social theory, through it does present a problematic construction of Cooper as a solitary, isolated figure.
+Lemert 1998 also refocuses attention on Cooper’s contributions to social theory, through it does present a now largely revised depiction of Cooper as a solitary figure isolated by her intellectual and cultural training from her wider community.

 Lemert, Charles.
 “Anna Julia Cooper: The Colored Woman’s Office.”
 In The Voice of Anna Julia Cooper: Including A Voice from the South and Other Important Essays, Papers, and Letters.
 Edited by Charles Lemert and Esme Bhan, 1–43.
-Lanham, MD: Rowan and Littlefield, 1998.
+Lanham, MD: Rowman & Littlefield, 1998.

-In this introduction to one of the first collections of Cooper’s writings, Lemert reviews the varying approaches to and criticisms of Cooper’s work, while also providing the traditional biographical overview.
-While Lemert does rehearse some of the problematic and now largely discredited constructions of Cooper as a lone, isolated figure, he also offers an important reading of Cooper’s feminist politics and recognizes her formulation of “universal regard” and reciprocity as part of her contributions to social theory.
+Reviews the varying approaches to and criticisms of Cooper’s work, while also providing a biographical overview.
+While Lemert does rehearse some of the now largely discredited constructions of Cooper as a lone, isolated figure, he also offers an important reading of Cooper’s feminist politics and recognizes her formulation of “universal regard” and reciprocity as part of her critical contributions to social theory.

-May’s account of Cooper’s activist work and philosophical contributions constitutes one of the most comprehensive studies in Cooper criticism.
-In her careful attention to works across Cooper’s oeuvre, including but also moving beyond A Voice from the South, May details Cooper’s contributions to theories of oppression and domination, intersectional analyses of race, class and gender, and theories and praxes of agency and liberation.
+One of the most comprehensive studies in Cooper criticism.
+In her careful attention to works across Cooper’s oeuvre, including but also moving beyond A Voice from the South, details Cooper’s contributions to theories of oppression and domination; intersectional analyses of race, class, and gender; and theories and praxes of agency and liberation.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.